csning1998/on-premise-gitlab-deployment/README.md

 ### A. Deployment Workflow

-The entire automated deployment process is triggered by option `10` _"Rebuild All"_ in the `./entry.sh` script, with detailed steps shown in the diagram below:
+The entire automated deployment process is triggered by option `12` _"Rebuild K8s Cluster (Packer + TF) "_ in the `./entry.sh` script, with detailed steps shown in the diagram below:

 ```mermaid
 sequenceDiagram